CU-CSCI3308-Fall2025/group-project-BuffBuffs-RepQuest/ReadMe.md

 # RepQuest

-# ReadMe Instructions to update later:
+## ReadMe Instructions to update later:
 The ReadMe.md should include the following:

-Brief Application description
+- Brief Application description
-Contributors - In this case, it will be the team Members Technology Stack used for the project
+- Contributors - In this case, it will be the team Members
+- Technology Stack used for the project
-Prerequisites to run the application - Any software that needs to be installed to run the application Instructions on how to run the application locally.
+- Prerequisites to run the application - Any software that needs to be installed to run the application
+- Instructions on how to run the application locally.
-How to run the tests
+- How to run the tests
-Link to the deployed application
+- Link to the deployed application

 ## About
-RepQuest is a application focused on getting ...
-TODO.
+RepQuest is a fitness focused application designed to help beginners build their confidence in the gym.
+The app provides simple, structured workout routines that can guide users towards forming consistent habits and sustainable fitness goals in the long term.
+With a clean and intuitive interface, RepQuest allows users to track their workouts and celebrate milestones along the way.
+Users can view their weekly workout calendar and achievements they've unlocked along their journey to stay motivated as they move through their fitness journey.
+RepQuest is built to make going to the gym feel approachable, achieveable, and rewarding for anyone out there just starting out!

 ## Team Members
 - Dalton Ford [@DaltonRFM](https://github.com/DaltonRFM)